-Contiguous projects (adjoining properties, single owner) may submit a single application and be reviewed under proceedings, including notices, hearing, and reviews and as appropriate, approvals.
+Contiguous projects (adjoining properties, single owner) may submit a single application and be reviewed under the same proceedings, including notices, hearing, and reviews and as appropriate, approvals.

 - C. The Application for Improvement Location Permit - 1.
 The Applicant shall apply to the Zoning Administrator for an Improvement Location Permit, as described in the Henry County Development Code, Title 1, Section 14.6, page 103.
-In addition to the information required on the Improvement Location Permit Application, the Applicant shall provide the following information to the Zoning Administrator prior to the issuance of an Improvement Location Permit: - (a) Location of all above-ground utility lines within a radius equal to two (2) times the height of the proposed WECS. - (b) Location of all underground utility lines associated with the WECS site. - (c) Dimensional representation of the structural components of the tower construction including the base and footings. - (d) Schematic of electrical systems associated with the WECS including all existing and proposed electrical connections. - (e) Manufacturer's specifications and installation and operation instructions or specific WECS design information. - (f) Certification by a registered professional engineer that the tower designs is sufficient to withstand wind load requirements for structure as defined by International Code Council. - (g) All turbines shall be new equipment commercially available.
-Used, experimental, or proto-type equipment still in testing shall be approved by the HCPC as per the normal Commission Approved Use (CAU) process. - (h) Necessary recorded access easements and necessary recorded utility easements, copies of which shall be submitted to the HCPC. - (i) No appurtenances other than those associated with the wind turbine operations shall be connected to any wind tower except with express, written permission by the HCPC. - (j) A transportation plan showing how vehicles would access the site and describing the impacts of the proposed energy project on the local and regional road system during construction and operation.
+In addition to the information required on the Improvement Location Permit Application, the Applicant shall provide the following information to the Zoning Administrator prior to the issuance of an Improvement Location Permit: - (a) Location of all above-ground and buried recorded utility lines within a radius equal to two (2) times the height of the proposed WECS. - (b) Location of all existing and recorded underground utility lines associated with the WECS site. - (c) Dimensional representation of the structural components of the tower construction including the base and footings. - (d) Schematic of electrical systems associated with the WECS including all existing and proposed electrical connections. - (e) Manufacturer's specifications and installation and operation instructions or specific WECS design information.

-- (k) A re-vegetation plan for restoring areas temporarily disturbed during construction (Section 5.0, Title 7). - (I) A fire protection plan for construction and operation of the facility. - (m) Any other item reasonably requested by the HCPC. - (n) A drainage plan for construction and operation must be developed and approved by the Henry County Drainage Board. - (o) An erosion control plan must be developed in consultation with the Henry County Soil and Water Conservation District (Section 5.0, Title 7).
+- (f) Certification by a registered professional engineer that the tower designs isare sufficient to withstand wind load requirements for structure as defined byInternational Code Council. - (g) All turbines shall be new equipment commercially available.
+Used, experimental, or proto-type equipment still in testing shall be approved by the HCPC as per the normal Commission Approved Use (CAU) process. - (h) Necessary recorded access easements in public rights of way and necessary recorded utility easements in public rights of way, copies of which shall be submitted to the HCPC. - (i) No appurtenances other than those associated with the wind turbine operations shall be connected to any wind tower except with express, written permission by the HCPC. - (j) A transportation plan showing how vehicles would access the site and describing the impacts of the proposed energy project on the local and regional road system during construction and operation. - (k) A re-vegetation plan for restoring areas temporarily disturbed during construction (Section 5.0, Title 7). - (I) A fire protection plan for construction and operation of the facility.
+Local fire departments shall be appropriately trained to respond to WECS incidents. - (m) Any other item reasonably requested by the HCPC. - (n) A drainage plan for construction and operation must be developed and approved by the Henry County Drainage Board. - (o) An erosion control plan must be developed in consultation with the Henry County Soil and Water Conservation District (Section 5.0, Title 7). - (o)(p) All collection lines from WECS to the substation shall comply with standard utility cable burial depths to a minimum depth of forty (40) inches.